Scouting in Kansas

 Scouting in Kansas has a long history, from the 1910s to the present day, serving thousands of youth in programs that suit the environment in which they live.

 Early history (1910−1950)

 The Brewer Scout Cabin in Solomon is on the National Register of Historic Places.

 Mrs. Fern E. Sears was the organizer of the first Kansas City, Kansas council of Girl Scouts and author of a book on Christian symbols, "Let Me Speak".
 She trained Girl Scout leaders and established troops in Kansas City, Kansas in 1948 when the area qualified for a council, called the Santa Fe Trail council.
 Mrs. Sears was named first president, and was an honorary life president at the time of her death on August 24, 1959.

-Recent history (1950−1990)
+Recent history (1950−present)

 In 1958 the National Order of the Arrow Conference was held at the University of Kansas.

+In the 1990s and 2000s, BTK killer, also known as Dennis Rader, was a part of the Cub Scouts.
+He was a leader.

-Scouting in Kansas today
+Scouting America in Kansas

-There are seven Boy Scouts of America (BSA) local councils in Kansas.
+There are six Scouting America (formerly the Boy Scouts of America) local councils in Kansas.